-The Company has an Internal Audit & Risk Manager ("Risk Manager) to assist the ARC and the Board in the management and control of risk.
-The Risk Manager manages the internal audit function and oversees the execution of the internal audit plan as approved by the ARC.
+The Company has a Head of Risk and Audit to assist the ARC and the Board in the management and control of risk.
+The Head of Risk and Audit is responsible for designing and implementing the risk management framework as well as overseeing the execution of the internal audit plan as approved by the ARC.
+Given this dual responsibility, appropriate safeguards have been put in place to protect the independence of internal audit.

-The Risk Manager and the external auditors, the Managing Director & CEO and the CFO are invited to attend ARC meetings.
+The Head of Risk and Audit and the external auditors, the Managing Director & CEO and the CFO are invited to attend ARC meetings.